Artwork at the World Trade Center (1973–2001): World Trade Center Plaza Sculpture (1972) by Masayuki Nagare

-The World Trade Center Tapestry (1974) by Doug Argue
+The World Trade Center Tapestry (1974) by Joan Miró and Josep Royo

 Saul Wenegrat, former director of the art program for the Port Authority of New York, had suggested to Miró that he could make a tapestry for the World Trade Center, but the artist declined as he would only make the work with his own hands but had no experience of making a tapestry.
 However, after his daughter recovered from an accident in Spain, Miró agreed to make a tapestry for the hospital that had treated her as a token of his gratitude.
 Having learned the technique from tapestry maker Josep Royo, Miró made several other tapestries with Royo, including one for the World Trade Center, Woman for the National Gallery of Art in Washington, DC, and one for the Fundació Joan Miró.

 The work was an abstract design, with bright blocks of colour, red, green, blue and yellow, with black elements and a light brown background.
 Made of wool and hemp, it measured 20 × 35 ft and weighed 4 tons.
 It was completed in 1973 and displayed at a retrospective at the Grand Palais in Paris before being installed in New York City in 1974.

 The Builders, completed by Jacob Lawrence in 1974.
 The painting was removed prior to the attacks.

 The Builders (1974) by Jacob Lawrence

-Recollection Pond was a 30" x 22" 1/8" painting by Jacob Lawrence that was located inside the complex.
+The Builders was a 30" x 22" 1/8" painting by Jacob Lawrence that was located inside the complex.
 It was removed at some point from 1974 to 2001, and was removed before the attacks, subsequently surviving.